okx/okexchain-docs/core-concepts/basic-concepts/general-concepts.md

 easily adapt to any changes.

-## OKC Consensus
+## OKTC Consensus
-OKC Chain leverages Tendermint Core Byzantine Fault Tolerant (BFT) consensus for proposing block.
+OKTC Chain leverages Tendermint Core Byzantine Fault Tolerant (BFT) consensus for proposing block.
 Tendermint consists of two chief technical components: a blockchain consensus engine and a generic application interface.
 The consensus engine, called Tendermint Core, ensures that the same transactions are recorded on every machine in the same order.
 The application interface, called the Application BlockChain Interface (ABCI), enables the transactions to be processed in any programming language.

 ![](../../img/core-concept-1.png "")